xyin014/Glign-AE/README.md

 Reproducing figures and tables in the paper
 -------
-After converting SNAP graphs to adjacency graphs for Ligra and Krill, run the following commands (under the `apps` folder):
+After converting SNAP graphs to adjacency graphs for Ligra and Krill, run the following commands (under the `.../Glign/apps` folder):

 The overall performance tests in Glign:
 ```